2023: Osinbajo visits Oba of Benin, gets monarch's prayers

 Benin, Edo state - As he continues consultations ahead of the 2023 presidential election, Vice President Yemi Osinbajo has paid a visit to the Oba of Benin, Omo N’Oba Uku Akpolokpolo, Ewuare II.

-Osinbajo informed the Oba of Benin that he is in his domain to inform him of his ambition to become Nigeria's next leader, a position he said he deserves, Channels TV reports.
+Osinbajo informed the Oba of Benin that he is in his domain to inform him of his ambition to become Nigeria's next leader, a position he said he deserves.

 The vice president added that he is in Edo state to consult with members of the All Progressives Congress (APC).